 Most solar panels can be classified as monocrystalline, polycrystalline, or amorphous.
 This is based on the silicon structure that comprises the cell.
 It’s not quite as complicated as it sounds.
-Basically a 100-Watt monocrystalline solar panel should have the same output as a 100-Watt polycrystalline solar panel and a 100-Watt amorphous solar panel.
-The main difference is the amount of area which the solar panel occupies.
+A 300-Watt monocrystalline solar panel should have the same output as a 300-Watt polycrystalline solar panel and a 300-Watt amorphous solar panel.
+The main difference is the amount of area that the solar panel occupies.
 Because the monocrystalline structure is more efficient than amorphous (and only very slightly more so than polycrystalline) in turning sunlight into electricity, the amorphous solar panel of the same wattage will be physically larger.
-By the way, when talking about efficiency of solar panels, keep in mind that solar panel efficiency is still only about 13-18% efficient in turning sunlight into electricity.
-Often amorphous solar panels are less expensive than the crystalline panels.
-If space is not an issue, then an amorphous panel could be a great option.
-Additionally, amorphous solar panels perform better than crystalline solar panels in very hot temperatures and are also slightly more tolerant of partial shading.
+When talking about the efficiency of solar panels, keep in mind that solar panel efficiency is still only about 16-20% efficient in turning sunlight into electricity.
+Often amorphous solar panels are less expensive than crystalline panels.
+If space is not an issue, an amorphous panel could be a great option.
+Additionally, amorphous solar panels perform better than crystalline solar panels in very hot temperatures and are slightly more tolerant of partial shading.

-Please keep in mind that solar panels produce electricity, and should not be used to produce electricity for heating or cooling sources.
-If heating is your main issue, explore the resources on this website for Solar Air Heaters and Solar Water Heaters in the Other Renewables section.
-Solar air heating and solar water heating are examples of solar thermal technologies which produce heat, but not electricity (and are much more cost effective than solar panels).
+Please keep in mind that solar panels produce electricity and should not be used to produce electricity for heating or cooling sources.
+If heating is your main issue, explore the resources on this website for Solar Air Heaters and Solar Water Heaters in the Other Renewables section here in our Resource Library.
+Solar air heating and solar water heating are examples of solar thermal technologies which produce heat but not electricity (and are much more cost-effective than solar panels).
 While solar electric panels are not an economically feasible choice to power your air conditioning, a solar panel can power an attic fan that can help reduce the amount of time you use your AC.

-A key factor in the effective use of solar electricity is proper placement of the solar panels.
-Make sure to locate the panels where they will receive full sunlight between the hours of 10am and 3pm.
+A key factor in the effective use of solar electricity is the proper placement of solar panels.
+Make sure to locate the panels where they will receive full sunlight between 10 am and 3 pm.
 Be sure that the solar panels will not be shaded by shadows from tree branches, chimneys, other structures, etc. Once again – AVOID SHADE!
 You will be mounting the solar panels on the roof, the ground, or a pole.